 - You have the right to disability compensation if you are unable to return to work due to your injury – be it short-term or long-term.

-- In addition to filing a workers' compensation claim, you have the right to file a work injury lawsuit against the third party (other than your employer) whose negligence or wrongdoing caused your injury.
+- In addition to filing for workers' compensation, you have the right to file a work injury lawsuit against the third party (other than your employer) whose negligence or wrongdoing caused your injury.

-- You have the right to be represented by a work injury lawyer throughout the process.
+- You have the right to be represented by a work injury lawyer throughout the work injury claim process.

 - You have the right to file a work injury lawsuit regardless of your immigration status.